femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 ------
 I am not sponsored by any of these companies.
 I just can confidently say their products work.

-NEB HiFi master mix - Cat# E2621
+* NEB HiFi master mix - Cat# E2621
-NEB Q5 2x master mix -  Cat# M0494
+* NEB Q5 any will work, we use 2x hot-start master mix -  Cat# M0494
-Thermo Fisher SybrGreen - Cat# S7563
+* Thermo Fisher SybrGreen - Cat# S7563